-13.1.
-Sick Leave.
+- 13.1 Sick Leave.
 Any employee covered by this Agreement who is unable to perform his or her assigned duties because of personal illness, injury, or other health condition, shall be entitled to receive sick leave with pay.
 Sick leave may also be used to enable an employee to obtain care or treatment of a health condition if such services could not reasonably have been scheduled outside working hours.
-The following conditions shall apply:

-(a) An employee, after completion of six (6) months of employment, shall be entitled to sick leave on the basis of one (1) working day per month.
-Thereafter employees shall be entitled to ten (10) sick days per calendar year.

-(b) Part-time employees shall be entitled to a proportionate amount of paid sick leave.

-(c) Sick leave not taken by an employee shall accumulate from year to year, except that under no circumstances will an employee be permitted to accrue more than 100 sick days.

-(d) Employees of the Borough as of the date of execution of this Agreement and so employed thereafter during the term of this Agreement who leave the employment of the Borough shall be paid for their unused/accumulated sick time at a rate of \$50.00 per day, not to exceed \$5,000.00.
+The following conditions shall apply: - (a) An employee, after completion of six (6) months of employment, shall be entitled to sick leave on the basis on one (1) working day per month.
+Thereafter employees shall be entitled to ten (10) sick days per calendar year. - (b) Part-time employees shall be entitled to a proportionate amount of paid sick leave. - (c) Sick leave not taken by an employee shall accumulate from year to year, except that under no circumstances will an employee be permitted to accrue more than 100 sick days. - (d) Employees of the Borough as of the date of execution of this Agreement and so employed thereafter during the term of this Agreement who leave the employment of the Borough shall be paid